StephenKing/st-g.de/_posts/2016-12-08-parametrized-jenkins-pipelines.md

 ![Build with parameters](/images/2016-12-08-parametrized-jenkins-pipelines/build-with-parameters.png)

-P.S: The first run will most likely fail, as chances are good that you try to access the just added parameters ([JENKINS-40235](https://issues.jenkins-ci.org/browse/JENKINS-40235)).
+P.S: The first run will most likely fail (_EDIT_: see last paragraph), as chances are good that you try to access the just added parameters ([JENKINS-40235](https://issues.jenkins-ci.org/browse/JENKINS-40235)).
 Subsequent runs will work, if your pipeline script is correct.

 ## Bonus: Selection from Dropdown